EASEA/easea/README.md

 ## Requirements

 EASENA requires at least a g++ 5.0 version (or later).

-+++ For MacOSX users, first install **brew** in order to install gcc with brew. +++
+* For MacOSX users, first install **brew** in order to install gcc with brew. *

-On linux (ubuntu) :
+On linux (ubuntu), type :
 ```
 $ sudo apt-get install flex bison valgrind gunzip wget cmake
 ```

-On MacOSX :
+On MacOSX, type :
 ```
 $ brew install flex bison gunzip wget cmake
 ```

-On mac osx, you have to install first **brew**  (that implies CLT of xcode and potentially xcode) and then, to install gcc, bison and wget through brew.
-Latest mac osx Mojave is not compliant with valgrind, that's why valgrind's tests are limited to linux operating systems.
+Latest MacOSX Mojave is not compliant with valgrind, that is why valgrind tests are limited to linux operating systems.

-C++ compiler that supports at least C++14 such as **gcc** : EASENA has been developped with gcc and not tested with clang yet.

 ## Quick start on LINUX